 Whether or not detention of a prisoner is lawful, if the charge against a prisoner is valid the prisoner may be subjected to trial on that charge.
 For example, a prisoner might file a petition for habeas corpus alleging detention on the basis of an unlawfully excessive bail, but even if the reviewing court finds the bail excessive and grants relief the prisoner would still have to stand trial on the underlying charge.

-The area in which many argue that habeas relief is most important, and in which many others argue that it has been most abused, is when a federal District Court is asked to review under the U.S. Constitution the legality of proceedings that occurred before a state court, with the prisoner alleging that his constitutional rights were violated.
+The area for which many argue that habeas relief is most important, and for which many others argue that it has been most abused, is when a federal District Court is asked to review under the U.S. Constitution the legality of proceedings that occurred before a state court, with the prisoner alleging that his constitutional rights were violated.

 In recent decades there have been a number of rulings by the United States Supreme Court limiting federal habeas corpus relief, and additional federal legislation restricting the circumstances under which petitions for habeas corpus may be heard by federal courts.
 Many of these measures have been aimed at death penalty cases, restricting requests for relief by prisoners who have been sentenced to death.